COLLEGE OF GRADUATE STUDIES TECHNICAL STANDARDS

 - Acquire information presented through demonstrations, lectures, laboratory, and other types of experience in each area of training.

-- Acquire information from written documents and computer-information systems (including literature searches and data retrieval) and identify information presented in images from paper, films, slides, or video.
+- Acquire information from written documents and computer-information systems (including literature searches and data retrieval) and identify information presented in images from paper, slides, or video.

 - Employ the different methods of scientific inquiry of each area of study, interpret the data and information gathered, and use these methods to create new knowledge.